 وإن تصبروا وتتقوا لا يضركم كيدهم شيئاً

-Sufyan as-Sawri (may Allah be pleased with him) noted:
+Sufyan al-Sawri (may Allah be pleased with him) noted:

 بالصبر واليقين تنال الإمامة في الدين

-« By patience and firm knowledge, leadership in religion is achieved (a person succeeds in this world and in the eternal world) ».
+« Leadership in religion is achieved through patience and solid knowledge (a person succeeds in this world and in the eternal world) ».

-There are a lot of hadiths about patience and perseverance, and it is impossible to quote all of them.
+There are a lot of hadiths about patience and perseverance, and it is impossible to cite them all.

 The Prophet (peace and blessings be upon him) said: